Skip to Main Content

 How you earn

-The Gold Business card has a leg-up on other Delta business cards if you’re looking for miles on spending outside of travel.
-Not only do you earn unlimited 2 miles per dollar on Delta and partner airline purchases (must be made through Delta), but you rake in unlimited 2 miles per dollar on select U.S. media advertising (online, television and radio), eligible U.S. shipping purchases and at restaurants.
+The Gold Business card has a leg-up on other Delta business cards if you want to earn miles for spending outside of travel categories.
+Not only do you earn unlimited 2 miles per dollar at restaurants and on Delta and partner airline purchases made through Delta, but also unlimited 2 miles on every dollar spent on eligible purchases at U.S. shipping providers and eligible U.S. advertising purchases in select media (on up to $50,000 of purchases per category, per year).
 Of course, you’ll also earn 1 mile per dollar on all other purchases.

 You can also earn elite benefits and an additional 7 to 11 miles on Delta flights by qualifying for Medallion Status.
 Just keep in mind the Gold Business card doesn’t carry the boosted elite status-earning features of its bigger siblings.